Isle of Anglesey County Council

 CAKES AND CONFECTIONERY

-You must ensure that any description is true and accurate; some examples are below:
+You must ensure that any description is true and accurate.
+For example:

 • it is important to realise that the words 'flavoured' and 'flavour' have very different meanings - for example, 'vanilla flavoured icing' derives its flavour only from real vanilla, but 'vanilla flavour icing' is synthetically flavoured and contains no vanilla.
 If neither word is used (vanilla slice, for example) the flavour must be only from natural vanilla